-2) Software necessary for DSWR forecasts with updated coefficients were provided to NHC.
-The implementation of DSWR was planned (personal communication, Mark DeMaria) on quasi production for forecasting during the 2017 season, but was delayed because of the NHC/TSB resource limitations and the very busy 2017 hurricane season.
+2) Software necessary for DSWR forecasts with updated coefficients were provided and tested on WCOSS.
+The implementation of DSWR is planned (personal communication, Mark DeMaria) on quasi production for forecasting during the 2017 season.

 3) 2016 version of SHIPS model with the option to use DSST was provided to NHC.